 Equinix 30MW LD14 Data Centre

-In May of 2024 Equinix Group Limited’s LD14 Data Centre project located in Slough was granted detail approval.
+In May of 2024 Equinix Group Limited’s LD14 Data Centre project located in Slough was granted detailed approval.
 The project is set to see a 5-storey data centre facility with two data halls per floor, on Banbury Avenue.
 The proposal also outlines that there will be 13 emergency diesel generators (2.8MW combined), and on-site substation.

-Slough is turning into quite the data centre Hub as Equinix’s LD7-1 and LD7-2 buildings are also on Banbury Avenue.
+Slough is turning into quite the data centre hub as Equinix’s LD7-1 and LD7-2 buildings are also on Banbury Avenue.
 Alongside Equinix, there are 40 other data centre providers such as Kao, Virtus, Iron Mountain, CyrusOne, Digital Reality, and many others.

 Data Centre Projects in Manchester